 3. Business Segments

 For purposes of setting prudent estimate mortality assumptions, the products falling under the scope of these requirements shall be grouped into business segments with different mortality assumptions.
-The grouping, at a minimum, should differentiate whether the contracts contain VAGLBs, where the no-VAGLB segments would include both contracts with no guaranteed benefits and contracts with only GMDBs.
+The grouping, at a minimum, should differentiate between payout annuities or deferred annuity contracts that contain GLBs, and deferred annuity contracts with no guaranteed benefits or only GMDBs.
+Where appropriate, the grouping should also differentiate between segments which are known or expected to contain contract holders with sociodemographic, geographic, or health factors reasonably expected to impact the mortality assumptions for the segment (e.g., annuitants drawn from different countries, geographic areas, industry groups, or impaired lives on individually underwritten contracts such as structured settlements).
 The grouping should also generally follow the pricing, marketing, management and/or reinsurance programs of the company.

+Guidance Note: This paragraph contemplates situations where it may be appropriate to differentiate mortality assumptions by segment or even by contract due to varying sociodemographic, geographic, or health factors.
+Particularly, though not exclusively, in the context of group payout annuity contracts, companies may have credible, contract-specific mortality experience data or relevant pooled data from annuitants drawn from similar industries or geographies that may be used to sub-divide inforce blocks into business segments for purposes of setting prudent estimate mortality assumptions.

+For example, a company may sell group PRT contracts both to union plans in the U.S. and to private single-employer plans in another country.
+While both are “PRT contracts,” it would be appropriate to differentiate them for mortality assumption purposes, similar to how payout annuities vs. deferred annuities are distinguished.

 Margin for Data Uncertainty

 The expected mortality curves that are determined in Section 11.B may need to include a margin for data uncertainty.
 The margin could be in the form of an increase or a decrease in mortality, depending on the business segment under consideration.
 The margin shall be applied in a direction (i.e., increase or decrease in mortality) that results in a higher reserve.
 A sensitivity test may be needed to determine the appropriate direction of the provision for uncertainty to mortality.
 The test could be a prior year mortality sensitivity analysis of the business segment or an examination of current representative cells of the segment.